tencent cloud

 Note:

-The layout in use in PVW is marked by a green frame.
+The layout currently in use in PVW is marked by a green frame.
 An input source or layout in use cannot be deleted directly.
 To delete a layout in use, manually close PVW or PGM or stop the caster first.

 Step 4: Setting Audio